Bug report #21063

 The GFS input file is attached.
 The ECMWF_ERA-40_subset.nc dataset is too large to attache, but is at:

-#2 Updated by Saber Razmjooei about 1 year ago
+#2 Updated by Saber Razmjooei over 1 year ago

 - File Screenshot_20190122_073332.png added